sunfounder/pico-2w-kit/docs/source/cproject/ar_ac_buz.rst

 3.1 Make the Buzzer Beep!
 ==========================

-In this lesson, we will learn how to make a **buzzer** beep using the Raspberry Pi Pico 2w.
-A buzzer is a digital output device, just like an LED, and it's very simple to control.
+In this lesson, we will learn how to make a **buzzer** beep using the Raspberry Pi Pico 2 W. A buzzer is a digital output device, just like an LED, and it's very simple to control.
 We'll use an **active buzzer** for this project, which generates sound when it receives a signal.

 **What is an Active Buzzer?**